developmentseed/doc-seed/README.md

 ![](docs/graphics/navigation-nested.png)

-The urls for each post are created from the section name and the title property defined in the markdown file (see **Writing Posts** for info about these properties).
+The urls for each post are created from the section name and the title property defined in the markdown file (see [Writing Posts](#writing-posts) for info about these properties).
 To avoid overrides, all the posts inside a section must have different titles or their permalink must be changed using the correct property.

-#### Writing Posts
+## Writing Posts
 The posts are written in [markdown](https://daringfireball.net/projects/markdown/syntax) but `html` is also supported if needed.
-For a post to be processed by Doc seed it need to include the `YAML frontmatter` which is the information between the `---` (triple dashes).
+For a post to be processed by Doc Seed it needs to include the `YAML frontmatter` which is the information between the `---` (triple dashes).

 Example:
 ```